Lightstreamer/Lightstreamer-kafka-connector/README.md

 - expressions must evaluate to a _scalar_ value, otherwise an error will be thrown during the extraction process.
 The error will be handled as per the [configured strategy](#recordextractionerrorstrategy).

-The `QuickStart` [factory configuration file](kafka-connector/src/connector/dist/adapters.xml) shows a basic example, where a simple _one-to-one_ mapping has been defined between an attribute of the JSON record value and a Lighstreamer field name.
+The `QuickStart` [factory configuration file](kafka-connector/src/connector/dist/adapters.xml) shows a basic example, where a simple _one-to-one_ mapping has been defined between every attribute of the JSON record value and a Lighstreamer field with same name.
 Of course, thanks to the _data extraction language_, more complex mapping can be employed.

 ```xml
 <param name="field.stock_name">#{VALUE.name}</param>